The “Pentecostal” and “Charismatic” Movement

 1. Pentecostalism Lacks the Apostolic Emphasis on the Gospel of Christ.

 The New Testament also shows that faith in Christ's work for us will bring about dynamic changes in the life of the believer.
-The Holy Spirit brings peace, joy and love, as well as various gifts, to those who accept what God has done in Christ for their justification and salvation.
+The Holy Spirit brings repentance, peace, joy and love, as well as various gifts, to those who accept what God has done in Christ for their justification, forgiveness, and salvation.
 Rough, uneducated fishermen became refined and forceful exponents of the gospel.
 Cruel persecutors of the followers of Jesus became ardent and loving disciples.
-Some of the followers of Christ were given gifts of prophecy, healing, tongues, etc. Yet with all the spiritual power and gifts that were manifested in the lives of the apostles, they did not go around preaching, magnifying and extolling their experience in the Spirit.
+Some of the followers of Christ were given gifts of prophecy, healing, speaking foreign languages, etc. Yet with all the spiritual power and gifts that were manifested in the lives of the apostles, they did not go around preaching, magnifying and extolling their experience in the Spirit.
 Said Paul, "For it is Christ Jesus as Lord whom we preach, not ourselves."
 2 Cor.
 4:5, Phillips.
-Certainly God wants to manifest His grace in human lives, but that is not the gospel.
+Certainly God wants to manifest His sanctifying grace in human lives, but that is not the gospel.
 That is the result of believing the gospel.
 The gospel transcends human experience.
 It is the record about what God has done in Christ for poor, guilty, sinful man.
-It is something that God did completely outside of us, but nevertheless something that He did for us; and the right believing of this brings the true experience of salvation in the individual soul.
+It is something that God did completely outside of us, but nevertheless something that He did for us; and the right believing of this brings repentance, rebirth to the newness of life in Christ, love for God and mankind, and the true experience of salvation in the individual soul.

 In Pentecostalism the gospel message of our forgiveness and acceptance in Christ has been subordinated to an emphasis on the personal, subjective experience.
 The Holy Spirit's work in the believer is its "gospel."
 This inverts the whole New Testament emphasis.
 Instead of really glorifying Christ, it degenerates to the glorification of human experience.
 When people become preoccupied with what God is doing in them, they lose sight of what God has done outside of them.
 Whenever men try to reduce Christianity to the dimension of their own human experience, it becomes a cheap, egocentric counterfeit of apostolic Christianity.

-2. The Pentecostal Movement Is Based on Subjective Experience Rather Than on the Objective Word of God.
+2. The Pentecostal Movement Is Focused on Subjective Experience Rather Than on the Objective Word of God.

 Genuine "faith cometh by hearing, and hearing by the Word of God."
 Rom.
 10:17.
-Faith does not rest on our experience, however elevating and Spirit filled that experience might be.
+Faith does not rest on our experience, no matter how elevating and Spirit-filled that experience might be.
 Our salvation rests entirely upon Christ's experience for us, just as Isaiah says, "By His knowledge shall My righteous Servant justify many."
 Isa.
 53:11.
 And the apostle Paul declares, "By the obedience of One shall many be made righteous."
 Rom.
 5:19.
 It cannot be stressed too strongly that Bible faith rests upon something that was done entirely outside of us.
-The Word of God instructs the sinner in the knowledge of Christ's infinitely perfect character, His infinite sacrifice on the cross, His triumphant resurrection.
+The Word of God instructs the sinner in the knowledge of Christ's infinitely perfect character, His infinite substitutionary sacrifice on the cross, His triumphant resurrection.

 This knowledge of what God has done for him creates faith in the sinner's heart.
 Faith rests on the certainty of that objective salvation, feeling or no feeling.
 If the believer feels sinful and destitute of the Spirit, he may still rest in the fact that Christ died for the ungodly.
 If he is filled with the Spirit and transported to the mountain top of Christian experience, he still knows that his experience cannot save him or recommend him to God.

 In modern Pentecostalism the subjective experience becomes the all absorbing element of religion.
 In this case people cannot help but build their faith on something inward rather than on something outward.
 Faith comes to rest on miracles, wonders, feelings, things that the worshiper can sensibly experience.
 The Pentecostal will try to extol reality and substance, but he confuses the experience of a poor, finite and sinful human being with reality and substance.
 The truth of the matter is that the only reality and substance that a Christian possesses is what he has by faith in Jesus Christ.
 A Christian's treasure is in heaven.
-He is righteous only by faith and shall be saved only by hope.
+He is reckoned righteous before God only by faith in the sinless life and atoning death of Christ and shall be saved only by this hope.

 3. Pentecostalism is More Catholic Than Protestant